abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/openstack/validation-vm-launch.md

 In this guide, you will:

 * Validate OpenStack services
-* Fix common ARM + Azure networking issues
+* Fix common Arm + Azure networking issues
-* Upload an ARM-compatible image
+* Upload an Arm-compatible image
 * Create network and compute resources
 * Launch and verify a virtual machine